TomfromBerlin/bashrc/README.md

 |`"`|The second and last quotation mark defines the end of the content of the variable|
 | |Without the tailing spaces the output looks very squeezed.|

-Which colors already have been "transformed" into human readable format you can learn while studying the file[~/.shellcfg/colors](/.shellcfg/colors).
+Which colors already have been "transformed" into human readable format you can learn while studying the file [~/.shellcfg/colors](/.shellcfg/colors).
 In case you want to have more colors invoke `allcolors` in a terminal.
 This will show you a lot of color codes and how they will look like.
 You can then add the desired color codes into the [~/.shellcfg/colors](/.shellcfg/colors) file using the following format: `<unique color name>=<color code>` and you're good to go.
 In order to use that human readable format, colors must be indicated in the prompt configuration as follows: `\[${COLORNAME}\]`<br>It still remains a small challenge.

 ## Modifying

-If you want to modify the .bashrc and its associated files for other shells, feel free to do so.
-Just fork this repo and send me some love when you do so.
+If you want to modify the [.bashrc](/.bashrc) and its associated files for other shells, feel free to do so.
+Just fork this repo and be nice to others when you do so.
 Some comments within these files as well as some outputs appear to be in German.
-You can translate it by yourself or live with that.
+Maybe I will implement some code to have the output according to the system language.
+For now, you can translate it by yourself if you want or just live with the Sauerkraut.
+It really could be worse.

 And now have fun!